 Start from Oldfield Park, Twerton, Southdown

 My favourite place in all of Bath- great views, cute animals!
-It’s open on Thursdays, Fridays and Saturdays throughout lockdown 2 for exercise, so take a wellbeing walk through the 37 Acre grounds!
+Take a wellbeing walk through the 37 Acre grounds, or go and visit some of the farm critters!
 It's a little bit out of the way, so take a long weekend walk to the South West of the city!
 Cows, Pygmy goats, Shetland Ponies, chickens, ducks and more- it’s a pretty great place if you’d like a wholesome animal walk... who doesn't?
 It's pretty muddy there at the moment, so be sure to chuck some wellies/ walking boots on for this one!